 Not only do we love to look at food, but we also want our food to taste great and prefer it to be grown or produced in optimal conditions.

-According to the CSIRO, this rising global demand for good food in Australia is up against a number of issues that are affecting the food supply chain including harsher agricultural conditions, increasing geopolitical instability and technical disruption.
+According to the CSIRO, this rising global demand for good food in Australia is up against a number of issues affecting the food supply chain including harsher agricultural conditions, increasing geopolitical instability and technical disruption.

-The Centre supports vocational education, higher education and research projects that prepare work-ready graduates for the burgeoning food industry.
+The centre supports vocational education, higher education and research projects that prepare work-ready graduates for the burgeoning food industry.